Titli (2023 TV series): Plot

 The show starts with Titli growing up as a lively girl despite losing her parents as a child.
 She is then raised by her paternal uncle and aunt.
 She attends her friend's wedding where she meets her school friend Rahul.
 Later, Rahul comes with a marriage proposal at her house and Titli accepts him.
 However, on the wedding day, Titli finds out that he is already married and is only marrying her for a child.
 She denies marrying him and runs away to a cliff to cry out to God, where she meets Garv for the first time.

 The next day, Garv hires Titli as a decorator for his sister Monika's wedding.
 Titli finds out about Garv's father having two wives, but the first wife who is closer to Garv is mistreated.
 During the course of the wedding, Garv begins to catch feelings for her and eventually falls for her by the end of wedding.
 He then confesses to her.
 Due to past trauma, she rejects him and Garv devotes himself to God to impress Titli.

 Titli's second suitor humiliates Titli and Garv in front of their families.
 Garv confesses his feelings in front of their family and after much hustle, both families accept them and they get married.
 Titli's cousin sister Hiral who is envious of Titli, gifts Titli a bracelet with Rahul's name, which Garv sees on the wedding night and gets upset with Titli who was herself was unaware of this.

 While visiting her family Titli confronts her sister which her uncle misunderstands and a fight between her uncle and Garv breaks out.
-Garv gets angry with her humiliating him during muhdikhayi and punishes her.
+Garv gets angry with her humiliating him during muh dikhayi and punishes her.
 Later Garv invites Titli's family to a surprise dinner planned by her.
 Titli in a drunk state gets saved by Monika's brother in-law, which Garv misunderstands and pushes Titli to the ground.
 She confronts him later which upsets him and Garv gets into an accident.
 Titli's sister complains about Garv to the police, who is the brother of Garv's ex whose hand Garv broke in anger.